mager/magerdotco/src/pages/blog/2024-03-10-chicken-lemon-rice-soup.md

 <p itemProp="recipeInstruction">Add the chicken and broth and bring to a boil, then reduce the heat to low and cover for 20 minutes.
 During this time, the rice will thicken up and the chicken will cook.</p>

 <p itemProp="recipeInstruction">Remove the chicken from the pot and shred with two forks.
-Add it back to the pot.</p>
+Add it back to the pot with the coconut cream.</p>

 ![](/images/blog/2024-03-10-chicken-lemon-rice-soup/soup-2.jpg)